Skip to Main Content

 Long COVID treatment: Does your vitamin D level play a role?

-BY Kenny Cheng April 29, 2024
+BY KENNY CHENG April 29, 2024

 We’ve long known that soaking up more sunlight can boost serotonin levels and improve mental health by ramping up vitamin D production.
 Now, a group of researchers who analyzed dozens of studies, dating from January 2022 to August 2023, have found that having low levels of vitamin D may increase risk of severe COVID-19—and may raise risk for and possibly delay recovery from Long COVID.
 The research team also identified a possible interplay between vitamin D and metformin, a medication that may help prevent Long COVID.